 Police Kill Unarmed Black Teen in Tampa, Florida; Civil Unrest for Days

-On June 11, 1967, Officer James Calvert shot and killed Martin Chambers, an unarmed, nineteen-year-old black man, and set off three days of unrest in Tampa, Florida.
+On June 11, 1967, Officer James Calvert shot and killed Martin Chambers, an unarmed, 19-year-old Black man, and set off three days of unrest in Tampa, Florida.

 Police claimed that they pursued Martin Chambers that day because he and two other young men were suspected of robbing a local photo supply store.
-While chasing the black teen, Officer Calvert shot him in the back.
-According to newspaper accounts, Calvert, a white officer, shot Chambers when he would not stop running, and aimed for his shoulder but missed.
+While chasing the Black teen, Officer Calvert shot him in the back.
+According to newspaper accounts, Calvert, a white officer, shot Mr. Chambers when he would not stop running and aimed for his shoulder but missed.
 Martin Chambers died later that day, shortly after arriving at the hospital.

-The young men reported that Calvert shot Chambers after he had stopped running and had his hands up against a chain link fence.
-Calvert insisted that Martin Chambers was still running when shot, and said he feared the unarmed 19-year-old would escape if he did not fire his weapon.
+The young men reported that Calvert shot Mr. Chambers after he had stopped running and had his hands up against a chain link fence.
+Calvert insisted that Martin Chambers was still running when shot and said he feared the unarmed 19-year-old would escape if he did not fire his weapon.